phemex/phemex-api-docs/Public-Contract-API-en.md

     "orderQty": 0,
     "priceEp": 0,
     "triggerType": "ByLastPrice",
-    "stopPxEp": 340000000, // activation price of this trailing order, this value should be larger than last-price "timeInForce": "ImmediateOrCancel",
+    "stopPxEp": 340000000,             // activation price of this trailing order, this value should be larger than last-price
+    "timeInForce": "ImmediateOrCancel",
     "closeOnTrigger": true,
     "pegPriceType": "TrailingTakeProfitPeg",
-    "pegOffsetValueEp": -10000000,//retraces by $1000.0 from the optimal price, sign is opposite to position side, i.e. Long Position => negative sign; Shot Position => positive sign
+    "pegOffsetValueEp": -10000000,     // retraces by $1000.0 from the optimal price, sign is opposite to position side, i.e. Long Position => negative sign; Shot Position => positive sign
     "clOrdID": "cl-order-id"
   }
   ```